lammps/learning/src/first_script.rst

 .. code-block:: LAMMPS

-   write_dump all custom dump.lammpstrj x y z vx vy vz
+   write_dump all custom dump.lammpstrj id type x y z vx vy vz

 Save the file, and run the code as previously: